uhvardhan/Cricket-Project/README.md

 2. Seaborn
 3. Matplotlib

 I create separate jupyter notebooks for each question I try to answer.
 I will create one question per day.
+I will start with basic ones and continue to build.
+I will also update the notebooks everyday to reflect the latest results.

 ### Questions answered
-1. How many reviews were taken per innings?
+1. Day 1: How many reviews were taken per innings?
+2. Day 2: How many reviews were taken each over?